JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill6/index.md

 ext.kotlin_version = "1.4.31"
 ```

-That will make those variables available in all the `build.gradle` scripts in the project so we can reuse them everywhere.
+That will make those available in all the `build.gradle` scripts in the project so we can reuse them everywhere.
 This is a good practice I recommend to avoid ending up with multiple versions of the same library in the project 🚨

 #### allprojects

-Meant to configure this project (the root one) and all the sub-projects (modules like `app`).
+Meant to configure the root project and all the sub-projects (modules like `app`).

 ```groovy
 allprojects {